Dry Van Freight Rates: What Truck Drivers Need to Know

 Shipping rates also vary with fuel prices.
 The more fuel costs, the higher the freight rate.
 However, there is more to it than the price you see for diesel at the pump.
 Fuel surcharges and taxes change by region and state.

 Fuel cost is another reason that your destination matters.
 If your goods cross state lines or travel inside certain shipping lanes, the cost of fuel and the associated taxes and fees will make a big difference in how much you are charged.
 It’s one of the key factors in dry van freight rates, and it changes all the time.

 Accessorials are charges related to any special condition that goes beyond shipping freight from dock to dock.
 They can include needing liftgates, unloading and loading with a forklift, and appointment or specific time-window deliveries.

-The level of inconvenience for the driver and how much additional time they have to spend at the shipping destination will affect the dry van freight rate you pay.
+The level of inconvenience for the driver and how much extra time they have to spend at the destination affect the dry van freight rate.

 Use a load board to find the best dry van rates.

 How do you find the best dry van rates?
-Truckstop.com has dry van load boards to help you find the best dry van freight rates.
-Load boards can help you ship your freight faster and move your business further ahead.
+The Truckstop Dry Van Load Board can help you find the best dry van freight rates.
+Load boards help you ship your freight faster and move your business further ahead.